TitouanMelon/ENIB_Robot_Mobile_Ros2/README.md

 ```

 # Launch procedure
+>[!NOTE]
+>The command below is make for our final solution so you maybe need to adjust some command to execute your solution

 1. Build and run IHM
 Open a terminal in the IHM directory and run this command